-The projects listed below demonstrate what engagement has been carried out and how the conversations with patients, carers and other stakeholders have helped to shape the services moving forward and how we have fed back to those who were involved.
+The projects shown below demonstrate how the conversations with patients, carers and other stakeholders have helped to shape the services.

-Engagement patient around stroke services took place over August, September and October 2017.
+Engagement with patients around stroke services took place over August to October 2017.

 The aim of the engagement was to understand what services and information patients received on discharge from hospital.

 Packs including a letter, a questionnaire and a freepost envelope were sent to patients via their GP practice.
-The questionnaire was also available on line via survey monkey https://www.surveymonkey.co.uk/r/Strokecountydurham, which closed on October 12th.
+The questionnaire was also available online via survey monkey https://www.surveymonkey.co.uk/r/Strokecountydurham, which closed on October 12th 2017.

-The Engagement Teams of Durham Dales, Easington and Sedgefield and North Durham CCGs attended stroke groups to have face to face conversations which stroke survivors.
+The Engagement Teams of Durham Dales, Easington and Sedgefield and North Durham CCGs attended stroke groups to have face-to-face conversations with stroke survivors.
 These groups were attended by people who had experienced a stroke over a year ago and some as many as fifteen years ago.

 The questionnaire and the above appointment sessions were also communicated via our social media platforms and Healthwatch.
 A total of 155 patients and or carers responded to the survey.

 The full engagement findings were written into a report by Healthwatch and the CCG detailing recommendations for the future service.
-All of these recommendations were accepted by the CCG Executives and are being implemented in the service moving forward from March 2018.
+All of these recommendations were accepted by the CCG Executives and were implemented in March 2018.

 The full Healthwatch and CCG report is available: Research into patient access to stroke support services in County Durham